AE - Aerospace Engineering

 Formulation of the finite element equations by variational methods; the use of isoparametric and higher order elements for analyzing two- and three-dimensional problems in solid mechanics; introduction to solutions of nonlinear problems.
-Prerequisites: AE 722, 731.
+Prerequisite: AE 722.

-Small deflections of thin elastic plates, classical solutions for rectangular and circular plates, approximate solutions for plates of various shapes, introduction to the analysis of thin shells.
-Prerequisite: AE 731.
+Analysis of the deformation of thin elastic plates, classical solutions for rectangular and circular plates, approximate solutions for plates of various shapes, introduction to the analysis of thin shells.
+Prerequisites: MATH 757, AE 731.

 Buckling of columns, frames, beams, plates and shells.
 Prerequisite: AE 731.

 An extension of AE 737.
-Includes mathematical foundations of linear elastic and nonlinear fracture mechanics, computational fracture mechanics, and mechanics of distributed cracking.
-Prerequisites: AE 731, 737, or instructor's consent.
+Includes the development of the mathematical foundations of linear elastic and plastic fracture mechanics, and computational fracture mechanics.
+Prerequisites: AE 731, 737, or equivalent.

 AE 853.
-Advanced Mechanics of Laminated Composites 3 credit hours
+Advanced Mechanics of Laminated Composites (3).